unhackathon/unhackathon.github.io/springboard-projects/websockets.md

 ### Javascript drawer

 As our next step, we need the actual 'drawing' part of our application.
 We will be using a javascript "canvas" element to custom drawing.
 Canvases come in two flavors, 2D and 3D, but since we're just creating a drawing App, we will stick to the 2D version for now.
-F

 For the HTML, we just need to have a plain 'canvas' element on a blank page.
 {% highlight html %}